Dollar rises before Fed; trade woes check risk appetite

 The greenback edged 0.05 percent higher to 112.86 yen, after briefly reaching as high as 112.96 yen, its highest level since touching 113.18 yen on July 19, in early trade.

-The Australian dollar, a proxy of China-related trades and a gauge of broad risk appetite, shed 0.2 percent to $0.7240, extending losses from the previous two sessions.
+The Australian dollar AUD=D4, a proxy of China-related trades and a gauge of broad risk appetite, shed 0.2 percent to $0.7240, extending losses from the previous two sessions.

 Speculators have ramped up bets that interest rate differentials between the United States and other major economies, including Japan and Australia, will increase.

-For example, net long positions for the dollar have grown to nearly $25 billion according to CFTC data.
+For example, net long positions for the dollar have grown to nearly $25 billion according to CFTC data NETUSDALL=.

 The common currency rose after ECB’s Draghi on Monday described an acceleration in underlying inflation in the euro zone as “relatively vigorous” and expressed confidence that a pick-up in wage growth would continue.